EdgeNet-project/edgenet-project.github.io/pages/node-contribution.md

 ## From a public cloud

 You can easily run multiple EdgeNet instances in the cloud.
 You can choose the instance type you want, although we recommend instances with at least 2 vCPUs and 1 GiB of memory.
-EdgeNet does not yet support Arm instances.
+EdgeNet does not yet support ARM instances.

 Simply create an instance of your liking using the web interface, connect with SSH to it, and run the boostrap script as described for a dedicated machine, above.
 The default settings of the providers are usually correct for EdgeNet, but you need to ensure that